- Search The Registry

 On this date, we celebrate the founding of Allensworth, California, in 1908.
 This was one of many Black Towns in America.

 On this date, Allen Allensworth, a former soldier, and William Payne, a teacher, created the California Colony and Home Promoting Association, with offices in the San Fernando Building on Main Street and in downtown Los Angeles.
 Others who also played significant roles in the colony's founding were John W. Palmer, a miner; William H. Peck, a minister; and Harry A. Mitchell, a real estate agent.
 The Pacific Farming Company, a white-owned rural land development firm, offered the association prime land in Solito, a rural area in Tulare County 30 miles north of Bakersfield.

 Quickly renamed, Allensworth was a good site for the colony.
-It had a depot station on the main Santa Fe Railroad line from Los Angeles to San Francisco, the soil was fertile, the water seemingly abundant, and the acreage not only plentiful but also reasonably priced.
-Initially, many of the colony residents, including Colonel Allensworth, were surprised but gratified that a white company had come to their aid.
+It had a depot station on the main Santa Fe Railroad line from Los Angeles to San Francisco.
+The soil was fertile, the water seemingly abundant, and the acreage was plentiful and reasonably priced.
+Many colony residents, including Colonel Allensworth, were initially surprised but gratified that a white company had come to their aid.
 Yet within five years, the Pacific Farming Company would become the colony's adversary in a water controversy.
 The 1912-1915 period marked the apex of Allensworth as a thriving community.
 African American newspapers throughout the nation noticed the tiny hamlet.

 The New York Age chronicled its growth, the Washington Bee congratulated all involved with the enterprise, and the California Eagle gleefully exclaimed, "There is not a single white person having anything to do with the affairs of the colony.”
 Even the Los Angeles Times took note, labeling Allensworth "an ideal Negro settlement.”

 The national Black community was starved for race victories.
-Positive actions such as those taken by Allensworth residents were one way to portray Blacks in a more favorable light.
+Positive actions such as those taken by Allensworth residents were one way to portray Blacks more favorably.
 Also, during this period, the town of Allensworth favorably affected the surrounding area's economic and political structure.
 Sources such as the Oakland Sunshine (a leading San Francisco Bay area Black newspaper) claimed that in 1913, the citizens of Allensworth generated nearly $5,000 monthly in their business ventures.